danxfreeman/precision_ag/README.md

 ## Split Cropped Images

-> Because the drone takes multiple images of the same plot, it’s important that cropped images of the same plant don’t end up in the test set *and* the training set.
-Index.R loops through each image of the same plot and assigns a numeric id to each plant based on its location.
+> Because the drone takes multiple images of the same plot, it’s important that cropped images of the same plant don’t end up in the test set *and* the training set. `index.R` loops through each image of the same plot and assigns a numeric id to each plant based on its location.
 This way, for example, all images of plants 1 to 6 end up in the training set and all images of plants 7 and 8 end up in the test set.

 1).
 If neccessary, download required libraries by entering the commands `install.packages("spatstat")` and `install.packages("tidyverse")` into the console.

 2).
-Update the following arguments in Index.R and run.
+Update the following arguments in `index.R` and run.

 * coord_path: path to csv file created by `work_data.py`
 * image_path: path to directory containing cropped images (may contain subdirectories)